Corporate plan 2023 / 2028 (2025 / 26 refresh)

 Our Principles

-Our Plans and priorities will be underpinned by three key principles.
-These principles are essential to deliver our well-being objectives and will be woven into the way that we work.
+Our plans and priorities continue to be underpinned by three key principles.
+These principles are essential to achieving our Well-being Objectives and are embedded in how we work across the Council and with our partners.

 - Sustainability